Owen Hunt: Storylines

 During a hospital shooting, Owen is shot and injured, attracting the sympathy of Cristina, who subsequently restores their relationship.
 Due to the emotional reverberations of the shooting crisis, Owen and Cristina decide to wed one another shortly after their reconciliation, not wanting to risk separation.
 There are some concerns from Cristina's friends that Owen is taking advantage of her PTSD to rush her into marriage, which she had previously decided against.
 When Cristina discovers she is pregnant, Owen is displeased with her desire to abort the baby, and the two separate from each other.
 One of the major, recurring points of conflict in their relationship are Owen's strong desires for children and a traditional wife, and Cristina's equally strong conviction that she never wants children.
-In the fallout of resident Meredith Grey (Ellen Pompeo)'s tampering with Derek Shepherd's Alzheimer's trial, Owen is promoted to Chief of Surgery after Webber steps down.
+In the fallout of resident Meredith Grey (Ellen Pompeo) tampering with Derek Shepherd's Alzheimer's trial, Owen is promoted to Chief of Surgery after Webber steps down.
 After substantial thought, Owen reluctantly decides to accompany Cristina to the abortion, uniting the two.
 Owen's friendship with Teddy ends when Owen lies to Teddy about her husband's sudden death, due to Owen wanting her to finish a surgery she was currently performing and Teddy blaming Owen for her husband's death.
 Feeling abandoned and disconcerted after an altercation with Cristina, Owen has a one-night stand with a patient's friend.
 Cristina consequently finds out, terminates their relationship, and their marriage is tested.
 After Cristina passed her medical boards, she reconciles with Owen, but reveals to him that she is leaving Seattle to go to Mayo Clinic.
 Teddy and Owen eventually became friends again.
 She had been offered a position at the United States Army Medical Command but chose to stay at Seattle Grace Mercy West out of loyalty.
 After Teddy's husband Henry dies she wallows in her grief and it affects her colleagues and residents, causing Owen to "fire" her so that she can have a fresh start elsewhere.
-He also fires April Kepner (Sarah Drew) because the hospital cannot afford to keep her due to her not being a Board certified.
+He also fires April Kepner (Sarah Drew) because the hospital cannot afford to keep her due to her not being Board certified.
 Months later, Hunt visits Kepner and rehires her as he realized he made a mistake.
-In later seasons, Owen and Kepner become close friends due to her choice to sign up with the military, a decision Owen helped prompt and encourage, and a decision which leads to the eventual end of Kepner's marriage to Avery.
+In later seasons, Owen and Kepner become close friends due to her choice to sign up with the military, a decision Owen helped prompt and encourage, and a decision which leads to the eventual end of Kepner's marriage to Jackson Avery (Jesse Williams).